RCHG/pyozone/README.md

 # pyozone-tools
 This software repository has modules used for data analysis of ozone datasets.
 There are methods to calculate total and partial ozone columns, extract time-series of a given dataset or read hybrids vertical coordinates.

+### License and Author

+- This code is licensed with GLPv3
+- Author: R. Checa-Garcia

 ## Dependences
 - Python-netCDF4
 - Numpy and Scipy